usdaud/algotradinglib.github.io/en/pedia/a/algorithmic_trading_in_commodities_markets.md

 ### News-Based Trading

-News-based [trading strategies](../t/trading_strategies.md) use natural language processing (NLP) and [sentiment analysis](../s/sentiment_analysis.md) to interpret news articles, social media feeds, and other textual data sources.
+News-based [trading strategies](../t/trading_strategies.md) use [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and [sentiment analysis](../s/sentiment_analysis.md) to interpret news articles, social media feeds, and other textual data sources.
 Algorithms can gauge the sentiment and impact of news events and execute trades based on their potential effects on commodity prices.

 ## Advantages of Algorithmic Trading in Commodities Markets